Carl Weiss: Portrayal in literature

 The character of Adam Stanton in Robert Penn Warren's fictitious 1946 novel All the King's Men is partially based on Weiss.

 In her 1993 memoir, Marguerite Young mentions the murder of Huey Long and how she used to dance with Weiss as a college girl at Louisiana State University.

 Dubious connection to Ernest Hemingway

 Nobel laureate Ernest Hemingway suffered a severe gash to his forehead when a skylight fell on him in March 1928 in his Paris apartment.
 He was treated at the American Hospital of Paris, and it took nine stitches to suture his head wound.
 He was left with a permanent, prominent scar on his forehead.

 Later in life, Hemingway claimed that the physician who treated him was Carl Weiss.
 However, Hemingway was almost certainly mistaken, as Weiss did not start practicing at the hospital until July 1929, sixteen months after Hemingway was treated for his head wound.

+Paternal ancestry and heritage

+While Carl Austin Weiss was raised in a devout Roman Catholic household and attended parochial schools, genealogical records indicate that he was of partial German-Jewish descent through his paternal lineage.

+His paternal grandfather, Professor Carl Theodore Weiss, was a German immigrant who arrived in the United States around 1870.
+Records from historical and genealogical archives trace Professor Weiss's lineage to an ethnic Ashkenazic Jewish background in Germany.
+After settling in Louisiana, Professor Weiss worked as a prominent New Orleans music teacher and choirmaster, marrying a Christian woman.
+Their son, Dr. Carl Adam Weiss (Carl Austin's father), was raised in his mother's Christian faith and later became a prominent eye, ear, nose, and throat specialist in Baton Rouge.

+In the immediate aftermath of the 1935 assassination of Senator Huey Long, Weiss's paternal lineage became a focal point of political rhetoric.
+Gerald L. K. Smith, a prominent antisemitic preacher and close political ally of Long, publicly weaponized Weiss's surname to allege a "Jewish conspiracy" behind the shooting.
+Because historical source materials from the period primarily cataloged religious affiliations rather than genetic ethnicity, early biographical summaries defaulted strictly to the family’s Roman Catholic practices.
+However, subsequent genealogical research tracks a distinct ethnoreligious Jewish heritage on his father's side, establishing Weiss's background as a combination of German-Jewish ancestry and French-Irish Catholic roots.